AmineI/TraktCompanionFulfillment/README.md

 0. Authenticate to the Firebase CLI through `firebase login`

-0. Run `firebase init functions` to initialise //TODO : CHECK THAT STEP
+0. Run `firebase init functions` to initialize the project

 0. Create an account and client app on [staging.Trakt.tv](http://staging.trakt.tv), and take note of your client Id.